 Alternatively, mix the baking soda, a pinch of salt, and the juice of half a lemon into a glass of warm water.

-*** Although baking soda can provide quick relief, it is not be used regularly; regular use of sodium bicarbonate will lead to a decrease in the amount of stomach acid, which over time will actually worsen Gastrointestinal complaints.
+*** Although baking soda can provide quick relief from gas and bloating, it is not be used regularly; regular use of sodium bicarbonate will lead to a decrease in the amount of stomach acid, which over time will worsen Gastrointestinal complaints.

-Discomfort or pains associated with intestinal gas may subside soon after eating 4-6 strawberries (fresh or frozen).
-I am not sure exactly why this works, but it seems to give quick relief for some people.
+Discomfort or pains associated with gas and bloating may subside soon after eating 4-6 strawberries (fresh or frozen).
+The claims for this remedy are all anecdotal, so I am not sure exactly why this works, but it seems to give quick relief for some people.

-Since flatulence and bloating are usually caused by poor digestion of a certain food or a meal, digestive enzymes can offer relief as they help to break down the problem-causing foods.
+Since gas and bloating are usually caused by poor digestion of a particular food or a meal, digestive enzymes can offer relief as they help to break down the problem-causing foods.
 Enzymes should be taken before meals for the best results.

 Common digestive enzymes include: